skilld-labs/kaizer/scripts/theme-generator/README.md

 <strong>As a front-end developer you can not be an architect of Drupal web-site, no matter which experience you have.</strong>
 The architect
-of project can be defined only with communication between all involved persons - project managers, backenders and frontenders, all together.
-That means when front-end developer want to create one or another component - he should think first how this component will be integrated in Drupal core - as a `theme`, `layout`, `suggestion` or `ui_patterns` ways.
+of project can be defined only with communication between all involved persons - project managers, back-end and front-end developers, all together.
+That means when front-end developer want to create one or another component - he should think first how this component will be integrated in Drupal - as a `theme`, `layout`, `suggestion` or `ui_patterns` way.
 If front-end developer sure its `my-selectbox` component should be applied to core theme hook `select` - there is no problem with it, so front-end developer can just move its component into `suggestions` folder ([Read again about our integration](some_link) if you don't clearly understand why `suggestions` folder).
 But if front-end developer can't guess what this component will be in Drupal - a component should be placed in `storybook` folder and wait for its usage.
 When back-end developer will